xEvheMary/MI-BCI-UnityKart/README.md

 OpenVibe has a Python interface/ box that can run Python script in real-time at specific intervals (or when it receives an input).
 With this interface, I implement my own machine-learning methods in Python.
 OpenVibe has its own machine learning and other processing and classifier boxes that can be used (can be found on the OpenVibe tutorial scenario that comes with the installed application), but those more familiar with Python (or their preferred language) might be more comfortable designing their own pipeline.

 The classification result is then converted into an OpenVibe event marker and then sent to the game via LSL (Optionally, we can also send some float value through another LSL channel to act as variable steering).
 The game will make use of the received events to control the kart steering angle.
 The test mode is finished after they complete several laps (laps options are on the screen shown above)

+The options on that mode are the required laps to complete and the toggle for free roam mode.
+Free roam mode (if set to true) removes the track and objective, letting the kart moves freely within the environment.

 # Instructions